 and quickly began generating audience buzz, mostly from Paternoster's un-punk-rock guitar shredding and primal-scream vocals.

-As of 2013, they have released five full-length CD's (BABY TEETH, WHAT IF SOMEONE IS WATCHING THEIR T.V.?, POWER MOVE, CASTLE TALK, and the Steve Albini
+As of 2014, they have released six full-length CD's (BABY TEETH, WHAT IF SOMEONE IS WATCHING THEIR T.V.?, POWER MOVE, CASTLE TALK, and the Steve Albini

--produced UGLY), an anthology of early vinyl-only singles, and the cassette/digital-download CHALK TAPE.
+-produced UGLY [studio] and LIVE AT THE HIDEOUT [concert]), an anthology of early vinyl-only singles, and the cassette/digital-download CHALK TAPE.
 Firm believers in the DIY/don't-sell-out ethos, they have also managed to tour both the States and abroad and even appear on late-night network TV, all without major record-label or talent-agency backing.

 This band provides examples of: